manaflair/term-strings/README.md

 ### Feature detection

 Despite being natively supported, the truecolors feature detection isn't currently possible without a bit of help (this information cannot be extracted from the terminfo database at the moment, and their maintainers apparently have little interest in supporting it).
-In order to enable truecolors, you'll need to export a `TERM_FEATURES` environment variable as such:
+In order to enable truecolors, you'll need to export a `COLORTERM` environment variable as such:

 ```
-$> export TERM_FEATURES="true-colors:$TERM_FEATURES"
+$> export COLORTERM=truecolors
 ```

-(This environment variable can also be used to manually enable the 256-colors mode (`256-colors`) or even the 16-colors mode (`16-colors`), should Term-Strings fail to recognize any of them)
+Note that this variable is also used by a few other applications, so you might benefit using it even without considering Term-Strings.

 ## Parsing terminal sequences